metabrainz/picard-docs/variables/tags_basic.rst

    Indicates whether or not there are gaps between the recordings on the release.

+**itunes_cddb_1**

+   An iTunes-specific tag containing a code that uniquely identifies a CD based on the number of tracks and their lengths.

 **podcast**

    Indicates whether or not the recording is a podcast.